mrakgr/Trading-Journal/journal_2025.md

 3:30pm. https://www.reddit.com/r/algotrading/comments/1pgsphr/algo_only_based_on_orderbook_imbalance_could_it/
 > Try doing this on polymarket, you’d be surprised how inefficient the market is there and you can get a decent infrastructure running for very little

+A clue that Polymarket is inefficient as suspected.

 ![](images/image-1745.png)

 Very interesting thread.